tclaudioe/Scientific-Computing/README.md

 ## What will this repo contain? (very soon!)
 The main idea is to upload all jupyter notebooks
-I use in the courses taught/coordinated by me.
+I use in the courses I teach or coordinate.